40 states settle Google location-tracking charges for $392M – KION546

 The attorneys general called the settlement a historic win for consumers, and the largest multistate settlement in U.S history dealing with privacy.

 It comes at a time of mounting unease over privacy and surveillance by tech companies that has drawn growing outrage from politicians and scrutiny by regulators.
-The Supreme Court’s ruling last month ending the constitutional protections for abortion raised potential privacy concerns for women seeking the procedure or related information online.
+The Supreme Court’s ruling in June ending the constitutional protections for abortion raised potential privacy concerns for women seeking the procedure or related information online.

 “This $391.5 million settlement is a historic win for consumers in an era of increasing reliance on technology,” Connecticut Attorney General William Tong said in a statement.
 “Location data is among the most sensitive and valuable personal information Google collects, and there are so many reasons why a consumer may opt-out of tracking.”

-Note: This story has been updated to reflect that the Supreme Court ruling on abortion was issued in June, not last month.